 To this should be added the major new theological concepts in Daniel, such as that people will arise from death (12:2, 13), and the other concepts discussed below.
 These new concepts would also have prolonged the time required before the book was accepted as inspired.

-The next three points are also classified as external evidence, but it is external evidence which critics offer to argue for a second century authorship.
-Responses to these arguments are provided, and the reader is urged to evaluate this evidence against the evidence above for a sixth century authorship.
+The next three points are also classified as external evidence, but it is external evidence which critics offer to argue for second-century authorship.
+Responses to these arguments are provided, and the reader is urged to evaluate this evidence against the evidence above for sixth-century authorship.

 In the Writings

 In English Bible, in the Latin Vulgate and in the Greek Septuagint we find the book of Daniel among the books of the Major Prophets.
 But in the Hebrew canon, which is divided into the Law (Pentateuch), the Prophets and the Writings (Kethubim), Daniel is included among the Writings, not in the Prophets.

 …there are strong reasons for thinking that the threefold division represents three stages in the collection and canonization of the sacred books of the O.T.,–the Pent. being canonized first, then the ‘Prophets’ and lastly the Kethubim.